janelia-flyem/gala/README.md

 % make
 ```

-You might have the run the above steps twice if this is the first time you are
+You might have to run the above steps twice if this is the first time you are
 using the buildem system.

 ### Testing